Onion dome: History

-Onion domes, usually bulbous or pointed, first saw widespread use in Islamic architecture in about the 8th century.
-They often topped minarets but were also built over the central space or on the corners of mosques as well as on domestic buildings in the Middle East and India.
-According to historian Wolfgang Born, the onion dome has its origin in Syria, where some Umayyad Caliphate-era mosaics depict early stages of the development of bulbous domes.
-An early prototype of onion dome also appeared in Chehel Dokhter, a mid-11th century Seljuk architecture in Damghan region of Iran.
+According to the historian Wolfgang Born, the onion dome has its origin in Syria, where some mosaics from the Umayyad Caliphate depict early stages of the development of bulbous domes.
+An early prototype of onion dome also appeared in Chehel Dokhter, a mid-11th-century Seljuk architecture in the Damghan region of Iran.

-Presumably, thanks to connections established via Volga trade route, the cupola design spread from the East to Rus', where it was nicknamed the "onion dome".
-It is not completely clear when and why this style gained popularity in Russian architecture, but buildings featuring it appeared as early as the 13th century, reaching peak by 17th and 18th centuries, up until the Petrine period.
-Some suggest they had a decorative advantage over typicall Byzantine and helmet dome, while also not gathering as much snow during severe winters.
+It is not completely clear when and why the onion dome gained popularity in Russian architecture, but buildings featuring them appear as early as the 13th century, reaching a peak by the 17th and the 18th centuries, up until the Petrine period.
+Some suggest they had a decorative advantage over typical Byzantine and helmet dome, while also not gathering as much snow during severe winters.
 The largest onion domes of that time were erected in areas around Yaroslavl.
-A number of these had more complicated bud-shaped domes, whose form derived from Baroque models of the late seventeenth century.
-Pear-shaped domes are usually associated with Ukrainian Baroque, while cone-shaped domes are typical for Orthodox churches of Transcaucasia.
+A number of these had more complicated bud-shaped domes, whose form derived from Baroque models of the late 17th century.
+Pear-shaped domes are usually associated with Ukrainian Baroque, and cone-shaped domes are typical for Orthodox churches of Transcaucasia.

-Later, the Moors also brought the design to Spain, and Islamic influence in the 17th century may be responsible for its introduction in Vienna, where it can be seen on many Baroque structures.
+Later, the Moors also brought the design to Spain, and Islamic influence in the 17th century may have been responsible for its introduction in Vienna, where it can be seen on many Baroque structures.
 Throughout Austria and Bavaria, onion domes top innumerable small churches.